Sarracenia for sale

 Plants for sale

-There will be a lot of young plants available during 2020 at very reasonable prices, I will be adding lists with photographs during the summer in each section from the menu, I will highlight these by adding a RED border to the thumbnail image.
+There are a lot of young plants available on the Sarracenia for sale at very reasonable prices, I will be adding more during the coming weeks.
+In the galleries thumbnails a RED border are available for sale as the whole plant.

-Some of the older plants will be divided to order at the end of this season,there will be a limited number of divisions available and these will be offered on a first come first served basis, so if you are interested in a particular plant please message me to go the waiting list.
+Some of the older plants will be divided to order at the end of this season,there will be a limited number of divisions available and these will be offered on a first come first served basis, so if you are interested in a particular plant please message me via Facebook, or email firstname.lastname@example.org to go the waiting list.
 Plants to be divided have a GREEN boarder.

-All buying enquiries should be made by messaging me from Facebook.
+All buying enquiries should be made by messaging via Facebook, or email email@example.com.

 This is a document from a florist in Australia who recently published their own